vanesa-codes/vanesa-codes/README.md

-- 👋 Hi, I’m @vnhercules
+- 👋 Hi, I’m Vanesa
 - 👀 I’m interested in creating solutions with data and code
-- 🌱 I’m currently learning python and data science principles
+- 🌱 I’m currently learning Python and data science principles
 - 📫 Reach out to me @vnhercules on Twitter

 <!---